 Here, you can enter in the desired text, add links, and adjust the font type, style, and size.

 The List tiles provide lists of data within the object type.
 For most objects, several list tiles are available.
-For workspace dashboards, there are List tiles for top ten lists of projects, programs, and child workspaces within the workspace.
-For project dashboards, there are List tiles for top ten lists of activities, risks, scope assignments, work packages, activities starting this week, and activities finishing this week.
-List tiles don’t allow you to choose which items display in the list, but you can choose how the data from the list is organized.
+For workspace dashboards, there are List tiles for the top ten lists of projects, programs, and child workspaces in the workspace.
+For project dashboards, there are List tiles for the top ten lists of activities, risks, scope assignments, work packages, activities starting this week, and activities finishing this week.
+List tiles don’t allow you to choose which items display in the list, but you can choose how to organize the data from the list.
 List tiles are available for workspace, project, portfolio, and program dashboards.

 When editing List tiles, you can choose how the list is organized.
-Although you can’t choose which projects display in the Top 10 Projects list, you can choose a variable to sort this data in the Sort By field.
-For example, if you were to choose Project Start, the top 10 projects list would display the 10 projects starting earliest within the workspace.
+You cannot choose which projects display in the Top 10 Projects list.
+However, you can choose a variable to sort this data in the Sort By field.
+For example, if you choose Project Start, the top 10 projects list would display the 10 projects starting earliest in the workspace.

-The Count tiles will display a total number of specific data types within a workspace, project, program or portfolio.
-For example, the Projects Count tile will display the total number of projects within the open workspace.
+The Count tiles display a total number of specific data types within a workspace, project, program or portfolio.
+For example, they display the total number of projects within the open workspace.
 There are Count tiles for reports, projects, programs, resources, roles, portfolios, and strategies.
-Count tiles are available for workspace, project, portfolio, and program dashboards.
+Count tiles are available for workspace, project, portfolio, and program dashboards

-The External Content tile allows you to display another website’s content in the dashboard.
-This tile will also automatically link you to the website, allowing you to quickly navigate to that URL within a new window from the dashboard view.
-External Content tiles are available for workspace, project, portfolio, and program dashboards.
+The External Content tile lets you display another website’s content in your dashboard.
+This tile will also automatically link you to the website.
+This allows you to quickly navigate to that URL within a new window from the dashboard view.
+External content tiles are available for workspace, project, portfolio and program dashboards.